nebari-dev/nebari/docs/source/installation/usage.md

 ## Cloud Deployment

-Great, you've gone through the `qhub` [Installation](installation.md) and [Setup Initialization](setup.md) steps, and have ensured that all the necessary environment variables have been properly set, it is time to deploy QHub from your terminal.
+Great, you've gone through the [Installation](installation.md) and [Setup Initialization](setup.md) steps, and have ensured that all the necessary environment variables have been properly set.
+Now it is time to deploy QHub from your terminal.

 ### Initialize configuration